jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[north span-85 text-05 text-black]
-<div style="margin-top: 100px; text-align: left;">We can now make sense of our function: <i>shift right for the square root, negate for the inverse, and our magic number is simply three-halves.</i></div>
+<div style="margin-top: 100px; text-align: left;">We can now make sense of the original function: <i>shift right for the square root, negate for the inverse, and our magic number is simply three-halves.</i></div>
 @snapend

 @snap[south span-85 text-05 text-black]